 Red List Status -Vulnerable (VU) , assessed in 17/11/2017

-Tristaniopsis lucida is an endemic tree from New Caledonia, where it is only known from the Rivière Bleue area, in the south of Grande Terre.
-This species occurs in low-elevation dense humid forest on ultramafic substrate between 200 and 250 m asl.
-Known from 2 locations, its extent of occurrence (EOO) and area of occupancy (AOO) are both 12 km².
-It is not directly threatened at the moment, but it could be heavily impacted by myrtle rust (Austropuccinia psidii) in the future, since it has a very limited geographical range.
-Therefore, T. lucida is listed as Vulnerable (VU) under criteria D1+2.
+Tristaniopsis reticulata is an endemic shrub or big tree from New Caledonia, where it is restricted to the south of Grande Terre.
+This species grows in low shrubland on slopes and dense humid forest on ultramafic substrate up to 450 m asl.
+Known from 10 locations, its extent of occurrence (EOO) and area of occupancy (AOO) are estimated to be 2,676 and 68 km², respectively.
+The main threats to this species are mining activities and recurrent bushfires.
+Therefore, T. reticulata is listed as Vulnerable (VU) under criteria B1ab(ii,iii,v)+2ab(ii,iii,v).

-T. lucida occurs in low-elevation dense humid forest on ultramafic substrate between 200 and 250 m asl.
+T. reticulata occurs in low shrubland and dense humid forest on ultramafic slopes up to 450 m asl.

 Dawson J.W.
 1992.
 Flore de la Nouvelle-Calédonie et dépendances.
 Volume 18 : Myrtacées Leptospermoïdées.